hydrabus-framework/framework/README.md

 ```[hbf] spi(dump_eeprom) > run```

-* How to properly remove the framework along with installed modules ?
+* How to properly remove the framework along with installed modules?

 Coming soon